<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3151120948505270&amp;ev=PageView&amp;noscript=1">

 Sales and Marketing Teams - DID numbers can be used to track and measure the effectiveness of marketing campaigns by assigning unique numbers to different marketing channels.

 Customer Service Centres - DID is the ideal solution for inbound contact centres.
-It allows for direct access to customer service representatives, improving response times and customer satisfaction levels.
+It allows direct access to customer service representatives, improving response times and customer satisfaction levels.

 Post by admin